The Beginning

 Three months after graduating from CUNY, I became one of the first editors of The Tylt, an online polling platform designed to give online communities a voice to share their opinions by voting on an array of two-sided debates using hashtags in the spring of 2016.

-I applied engagement journalism to running The Tylt’s top section—entertainment and using its methods to produce polls and brackets mostly engaging with music fan armies and geek fandom.
+I applied engagement journalism to running The Tylt’s top section entertainment and applying its methods to engaging with music fan armies and geek culture fandoms.

-At The Tylt, I created “Stump Deron” in 2019 (where my vast pop culture knowledge was put to the test); I also produced “Streaming with The Tylt” (a series centering bracketology where TV fans got to vote on their favorite shows across genres via Netflix) in 2020; I took the results and rankings of these TV brackets and created “Tylt Recs” like Best Netflix geek shows and Best Netflix Marvel shows.
+At The Tylt, I created “Stump Deron” in 2019 (where my vast pop culture knowledge was put to the test); “Streaming with The Tylt” (a series centering bracketology where TV fans got to vote on their favorite shows across genres via Netflix); The results were ranked and called “Tylt Recs.”

-That’s not all.
-In 2020, I launched Fiercely Fandom with Deron., a podcast centering where pop culture meets fan culture.
+Also, I launched Fiercely Fandom with Deron., a podcast dedicated to how pop culture meets fan culture.

-Since my days at Advance Digital, I started freelancing at Everyday Health, writing about Black experiences with health disparities and mental health awareness.
+Since my days at Advance Digital, I freelanced at Everyday Health, writing about Black experiences with health disparities and mental health awareness.
 Also, I got back into project management, leading a team of 16 copy editors to proofread a website migration for the law firm Weitz & Luxenberg.

 What’s Next?